-The Commission again levied property taxes at the maximum allowable in 2024 to give the Port the ability to remain nimble as opportunities arise and provide funds for projects that meet the Commission's intent for use of tax funds.
+The Commission again levied property taxes at the maximum allowable in 2025 to give the Port the ability to remain nimble as opportunities arise and provide funds for projects that meet the Commission's intent for use of tax funds.
 Recent property acquisitions and environmental remediation efforts provide opportunities for increased property lease and marine terminal business.
-This, along with sufficient debt capacity, is contributing to positive future cash flow projections and an aggressive five-year capital improvement plan that contemplates over \$57 million in projects across all operating areas at the Port.
-The 2024 capital budget, in particular, totals \$16.64 million, and while focused on advancing exciting new development opportunities, also includes a significant re-roofing project to maintain critical infrastructure.
-The Port anticipates approximately \$5-\$6 million in external debt financing in 2024 to fund elements of its capital program.
+This, along with sufficient debt capacity, contributes to positive future cash flow projections and an aggressive five-year capital improvement plan that contemplates approximately \$50 million in projects across all operating areas at the Port.
+The 2025 capital budget, in particular, totals \$13.69 million, of which \$3.95 million is anticipated to come from grant or legislative appropriations and \$5-\$6 million from new external debt financing.